mlandis/phyddle/README.md

 ./run_phyddle.py --cfg config
 ```

-This will run a phyddle analysis with 1000 simulations from R and the ape pacckage for a simple birth-death model with two 3-state characters.
+This will run a phyddle analysis with 1000 simulations from R and the ape package for a simple birth-death model with two 3-state characters.
 In practice, you'll want to generate a larger training dataset with anywhere from 10k to 1M examples, depending on the model.

 To add new examples to your training set
 ```shell